Glen Wesley

-Glen Edwin Wesley (born October 2, 1968) is a Canadian-American former ice hockey defenceman.
-Wesley played 13 seasons for the Hartford Whalers/Carolina Hurricanes of the National Hockey League.
-He began his career with the Boston Bruins, and briefly played for the Toronto Maple Leafs.
-Wesley played in four Stanley Cup Finals, winning it once in 2006.
-He was the Hurricanes' director of development for defensemen, and announced his departure on June 12, 2018.
-As of August 28, 2018 he now works as a development coach for the St. Louis Blues.
+Glen Edwin Wesley (born October 2, 1968) is a Canadian former ice hockey defenceman who played 20 seasons in the National Hockey League (NHL) for the Boston Bruins, Hartford Whalers, Carolina Hurricanes, and Toronto Maple Leafs.

+After excelling for the Portland Winter Hawks of the Western Hockey League, Wesley was drafted as the third overall pick by the Boston Bruins in 1987.
+He immediately made the team and recorded 37 points while making the NHL All-Rookie Team.
+With Boston, he reached the Stanley Cup Final twice in 1988 and 1990, losing each time.
+He recorded two 50-point seasons with the team before being traded for multiple first-round draft picks to the Hartford Whalers prior to the season.
+Wesley ultimately would play all but seven games of the next fourteen years with the team in Hartford and Carolina and reach the Stanley Cup Final in 2002 and 2006, with the latter seeing him win for his first championship after 169 playoff games, the most for active players without a championship.
+He retired after the season, having played over 1,500 combined regular season and playoff games.
+Wesley saw his number two jersey retired by the Hurricanes in 2009, making him the second Hurricane to receive the honor.

+After his playing career ended, he worked with the Hurricanes as their director of player development from 2008 to 2018.
+Currently, he serves as a development coach with the St. Louis Blues, who hired him in 2018.

 Playing career

-Wesley was drafted 3rd overall by the Boston Bruins in the 1987 NHL Entry Draft from the Portland Winter Hawks, appearing in 202 regular season games over 3+ seasons, scoring 49 goals and 175 assists for 224 points.
+Wesley was drafted third overall by the Boston Bruins in the 1987 NHL entry draft from the Portland Winter Hawks, appearing in 202 regular season games over 3+ seasons, scoring 49 goals and 175 assists for 224 points.

 Wesley began his NHL career with the Boston Bruins, whom he played for from 1987 to 1994.
 He earned a berth on the 1988 All-Rookie team.
-He reached the Stanley Cup Finals twice with the Bruins, in 1988 and 1990, though the Bruins lost both series to the Edmonton Oilers.
-As a rookie in the 1988 Finals, Wesley scored two goals in Game Four, a contest which would eventually be suspended due to power failure at Boston Garden.
-His dramatic last-minute goal in game five of the 1990 playoffs against Montreal would help the Bruins reach the Finals for the second time in three years.
+He reached the Stanley Cup Final twice with the Bruins, in 1988 and 1990, though the Bruins lost both series to the Edmonton Oilers.
+As a rookie in the 1988 Final, Wesley scored two goals in game four, a contest which would eventually be suspended and replayed due to power failure at Boston Garden.
+His dramatic last-minute goal in game five of the 1990 playoffs against Montreal would help the Bruins reach the Final for the second time in three years.

-Prior to the start of the 1994-95 season, Wesley was traded to the Hartford Whalers for their first-round draft picks in 1995, 1996, and 1997.
+Prior to the start of the season, Wesley was traded to the Hartford Whalers for their first-round draft picks in 1995, 1996, and 1997.
 With the picks, the Bruins drafted Kyle McLaren (1995), Johnathan Aitken (1996) and Sergei Samsonov (1997), the latter of whom was Wesley's teammate in his final year in the NHL.